syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 ## Programmatic Animation in Selection

-When [SelectionMode](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionMode.html) is other than `None`, you can select the item / items in SfListView from the code by setting the [SelectedItem](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItem.html) or adding items to the [SelectedItems](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItems.html) property based on the `SelectionMode`.

-When the selection mode is `Single` or `Multiple` you can programmatically select an item by setting the underlying object to the `SelectedItem` property.

-## Override Methods

 You can animate the selection process within this method by inheriting the SelectionController class.

-The following code example illustrates how to inherite the `SelectionController` class and override the AnimateSelectedItem() method.
+The following code example illustrates how to inherit the `SelectionController` class and override the AnimateSelectedItem() method.

 You can also use any of the animation method to apply for selectedListViewItem.

 {% highlight c# %}
-listView.SelectionController = new SelectionController(listView);
+listView.SelectionController = new SelectionControllerExt(listView);

-public class SelectionAnimation : SelectionController {
+public class SelectionControllerExt : SelectionController {
-	public SelectionAnimation(SfListView listView) : base(listView)
+   public SelectionControllerExt(SfListView listView) : base(listView)
    {
    }

    protected override void AnimateSelectedItem(ListViewItem selectedListViewItem) {
       base.AnimateSelectedItem(selectedListViewItem);
       selectedListViewItem.Opacity = 0;
       selectedListViewItem.FadeTo(1, 3000, Easing.SinInOut);
    }
 }
 {% endhighlight %}

+You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Selection-1915286868).

+The following screenshot shows the output rendered when the selection animation is performed on the items.

 ## Selection Events